 AN AYA CANCER TREATMENT “HOME” FOR YOUNG ADULTS

-In 2014, our coalition prioritized the development and construction of an adolescent and young adult AYA cancer treatment Fort Worth TX inpatient unit to address the unique medical and psychosocial needs of young people in Fort Worth.
+In 2014, our coalition prioritized the development and construction of an adolescent and young adult AYA cancer treatment inpatient unit to address the unique medical and psychosocial needs of young patients in Fort Worth.

 Following a thorough proposal and selection process, coalition members selected Baylor Scott & White All Saints Medical Center – Fort Worth as the collaborative project’s host location.